leee/shinysdr-docker/README.md

 ## Assumptions

 We use the [W1MX/W1XM fork of ShinySDR](https://github.com/w1xm/shinysdr).
 We also install specific versions of `gr-dsd` and `gr-radioteletype` that were last known compatible with `gnuradio 3.8`.

+## TODO

+- Images are 2GB.
+Figure out how to make multi-stage builds where you make in a build image and make install into a lightweight prod image.